 Makers and Takers: The Rise of Finance and the Fall of American Business by Rana Foroohar, chapter 4.
 Crown Business, New York, 2016.

-Each time a company’s shares changes hands, the new owner of those shares has not made any money from one’s purchase or investment, and hence, there is a constant demand on the part of shareholders for the company to maintain or increase its profits, since this usually has a direct effect on the company’s stock price.
-This constant pressure to maintain or increase profits has a significant effect on the behaviour of corporate executives, which most certainly is not always beneficial for either the company, its employees, or society in general.
-This is an illustration of the disparity between economists’ conception of reality and reality itself, for according to economists, it doesn’t matter who owns the shares of a company, for in their theoretical conceptions, these anonymous owners are interchangeable, provided that their ownership does not amount to a significant percentage of the shares.
+Each time a company’s shares changes hands, the new owner of those shares has not made any money from one’s purchase, and hence, there is a constant demand on the part of shareholders for the company to maintain or increase its profits, since this usually has a direct effect on the company’s stock price.
+This constant pressure to maintain or increase profits has a significant effect on the behaviour of corporate executives, which most certainly is not always beneficial for the company, its employees, or society in general.
+This is an illustration of the disparity between economists’ conception of reality and reality itself, for according to economists, it doesn’t matter who owns the shares of a company, for in their theoretical conceptions, these anonymous owners are interchangeable, provided that their ownership does not amount to a significant percentage of total shares.
 But there is an important difference between a stock owner who bought a company’s stock at a relatively low price when they were first issued or shortly afterwards, has held them for many years, during which time the price has gone up considerably as the company has grown larger and regularly made profits, and then sold one’s shares for a handsome profit.
 Such a person is not likely to demand higher and higher profits.
 But when the shares are sold to a new owner, that person has yet to make any money, and so one is more likely to demand that costs be cut in order to increase profits, even if this is an unreasonable or unwise course of action that is unfair to the company’s employees.

 Welch was one of the early prominent CEOs to champion the idea that corporations should set maximizing “shareholder wealth” as their primary objective.
 After his retirement, he declared that it was “the dumbest idea in the world.”
 However, he only did so after he personally had benefited from this policy in the extravagant bonuses that he received during his tenure as CEO of General Electric.